-16. On ensō: The path of eternal, yet paradoxically momentary, freedom gained in the present moment of executing a technique without any trace of the ego.
+16. On Ensō: The path of eternal, yet paradoxically momentary, freedom gained in the present moment of executing a technique without any trace of the ego.
 This I learned in Georgia.

 17. My greatest ally will be my intention informed by right view, a view of compassion.
 Actions in the world might go wrong, however, with a pure intention I shall rest assured.
 I have nothing to fear.
 Intention is the very thing no one can steel form you.
-Keep it close.
+Keep it close to your dō.
 Keep it safe from defilements.
 Keep it in accordance with peace.

 19. The happiness gained from placing well at a tournament is a short-lived experience.
 The older I get, the more equanimity I gain in life, what becomes really important to me are the subtle miracles of daily life in the pursuit of a championship title.
-What use is a plastic metal trophy, if every day chasing after it is at the expense of enjoying the mundane things that actually make up life?
+What use is a plastic metal trophy, if every day chasing after it is at the expense of enjoying the mundane things that make up life?
 Friendship, a beautiful sunset, kindness, practicing in the dōjō, a good joke, wholehearted laughter?
 What then would a trophy symbolize every time one looks at it?
 I love karate.
-I love practicing kata as a mindfulness-practice, intimately tuning in to my body and mind.
+I love practicing kata.
 I love dew on the grass in the morning.
 I love seeing my friends happy and pushing themselves in the dōjō.
 If it is all these things which lead to a national champion title, it suddenly transcends mere individual performance and becomes truly meaningful to me.
-That is my karate-dō, my understanding of the essence of true and lasting achievement.
+That is my karate-dō, my understanding of true and lasting achievement.

 23. All causes and conditions inevitably change and bring about the end of all enjoyment found in the outside world.
-The party you attend will end, the drink you love will run out, your favorite song will stop playing, the sunny weather will change, and even if the thing you enjoy itself has not disappeared, your brain’s dopamine level will find an equilibrium and you will not experience the same amount of joy anymore.
-These are all harmless sensual pleasures, but they cannot deliver other than momentary joy and they lure one into thinking that more is the answer.
-More partying, more music, more drinks.
-Think deeply of this and experience it for yourself.
+The party you looked forward to will end, the drink you love will run out, your favorite song will stop playing, the sunny weather will change.
+Even if the thing you enjoy has not disappeared, you yourself are subject to change.
+Your brain will find an equilibrium and will not be able to experience the same amount of joy anymore.
+These examples are all harmless sensual pleasures, but they cannot deliver other than momentary joy.
+However, they lure one into thinking that more is the answer: More partying, more music, more drinks.
+Think deeply of this and pay attention to it for yourself.
 Lasting happiness, on the other hand, is found in good deeds, in creating merit for oneself and for others, and most importantly, in letting go when it is time to let go.
 Thus, the skillful way to enjoy harmless sensual phenomena should be in same manner one enjoys watching dangerous animals in a zoo: “Wow, this spider is amazing and beautiful, but if I cling to it and bring it home with me, I’ll eventually get bitten.”
 Bring this attitude with you.
 Look all you want, find temporary joy in the world, but know that you cannot take it with you.

 24. From my younger years I have learned that it is of no value to be in all places at once.
 What matters is being in the right place many times.